 Christine's hope for the future was aired on BBC Radio 4 on:

 You can still listen online.

-You can continue to donate to the appeal using the button below.
 Please note donations made now directly through the BBC will go to a different cause.